 It’s a way to average your various pricing plans and billing periods in to a single, consistent number that you can track the trend of over time.

-As you begin growing your SaaS, you’ll want to know not only what your current MRR is, but what factors make up the change in your MRR over previous months.
+As your business grows, it will become important to track not only your top-level MRR but also what factors make up the change in your MRR over previous months.

-If you add a $1,000 in new MRR, you want to know where that came from, right?
+If you added $1,000 in new MRR, you’d want to know where that came from, right?

-There are 3 elements that make what we’ll call “Net New MRR.”
+Lucky for you, that also is relatively easy using 3 elements that make up what we’ll call “Net New MRR“.

-- Expansion MRR = Additional MRR from existing customers (generally in the form of an upgrade)
+- Expansion MRR — Additional MRR from existing customers (also known as an “upgrade”)

-- Churned MRR = MRR lost from cancellations and downgrades
+- Churned MRR — MRR lost from cancellations or downgrades

 Net New MRR = New MRR + Expansion MRR - Churned MRR